 A Community of Positive & Diverse Women- I have met so many positive women through blogging.
 What I have loved most is that these women are of all ages and body types.
 Women who are showing up as they are and being seen!
 A love for fashion doesn’t have an age or size.
 Brands are taking notice of this.
 So good!

 Working with brands – Speaking of brands, I have gotten the opportunity to work with a couple that I love!
 This includes going to a couple of events.
 You can’t beat that.

 So to wrap up, blogging has taught me that, whatever it is, just get started.
 Your age or size really doesn’t matter.
 I promise you… your future self will be so happy you did.

 … Because getting dressed (and living life) should feel good!

-Rather listen to this post instead of reading?
-Check out the “What Blogging Taught Me” episode of my Don’t Mix In podcast.
-Join me as dive into the topics on this post.
+Rather listen to this post instead of reading it?
+Check out Episode 03: “What Blogging Taught Me” of the Don’t Mix In podcast.
+Join me as I dive into the topics on this post.
 Don’t Mix In can be found on Apple Podcasts and pretty much anywhere you find your podcasts!
 If you are into what you hear, be sure to subscribe and leave me a review.

 You can always find me on Instagram @mixitupwithcurves